 The spirit decides.
 We just have to be humble enough to listen and strong enough to follow.

-Now heading into the next 50 years of ANCSA one thing is unequivocally true, we are ALL Native and there is no better time to explore and embrace what it means to be Native than now.
+Now heading into the next 50 years of ANCSA one thing is unequivocally true, we are ALL Native and there is no better time to embrace being Native than now.